 Olive oil is also known to cause a laxative effect in cats.
 Just a few drops of the oil can wreak havoc in your cat’s stomach, resulting in severe bouts of vomiting and/or diarrhea.

-• Your adult cat can’t wait to get their paws on these scrumptious cat food treats that are crunchy on the outside and soft on the...
+- Cats Lose Their Cool: Your cat can’t wait to get their paws on these irresistible cat treats that are crunchy on the outside and...

 Is Garlic Bread Bad for Cats?